American International Yellow Jackets: History

+Intercollegiate athletics at AIC, then known as the French-American College, date back at least to 1895, when a French-American team defeated Highland of Holyoke, 18–0.

 The Yellow Jackets started competing in the 1933–1934 academic season in football, men's basketball and baseball.
 Men's soccer was added just one year later.
 The athletic department grew to five teams in the winter of 1948 when the Yellow Jackets started their ice hockey team.

 Twenty years later, AIC introduced its first women's sport, softball.
 Judy Groff was introduced as the first softball coach, a position she held for 42 seasons.
 Volleyball, which was invented down the road in Holyoke, Massachusetts, started in the fall of 1974 with Groff also taking the reins.

 In the 1977–1978 school year, AIC began competing in women's basketball and men's golf.
 It would be seven years before the athletic department grew again when they added women's soccer for the 1985 school year.

 With the emergence of lacrosse in the Northeast, the Yellow Jackets added men's lacrosse in the spring of 1992.
 In 1996-97, field hockey and women's lacrosse were added to the department to bring the women's teams total to six.

 Ten years later, the Yellow Jackets added six teams to their already extensive department in men's and women's cross country, men's and women's indoor track, and men's and women's outdoor track.

 In 2018, the department added women's golf.

 With the backing of USA Triathlon, AIC became the 24th team in the nation to introduce a women's varsity triathlon program to its athletic department, Director of Athletics Matthew Johnson announced on Tuesday, May 29 AIC expected competition to begin in the fall of 2019.

 During the fall of 2020, the department announced the addition of men's volleyball as the 26th sport sponsored by the department.
 The team started play in January 2022.